Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Good Intimidating Shout Usage

-Intimidating Shout is a very powerful ability that can make or
+Intimidating Shout is a powerful ability that can make or

 break your game.
 This ability is as strong offensively as it is defensively.

-For this reason, this ability can be the hardest to determine how to use
+For this reason, this ability can be the hardest to determine the best use.

 will try to stop your team from applying other forms of CC like